Nirmal-Prabhu/OCR-on-Devanagiri-Characters/README.md

 Finally return the results.html template and pass the previously made prediction as parameter : return render_template('results.html', prediction= final_pred)

-This project is made by Hitesh Goyal, Nirmal Prabhu and Akhil Shaji.
+This project is made for the Data Analytics Club VIT by Hitesh Goyal, Nirmal Prabhu and Akhil Shaji.

-It aims to deploy a Deep Learning Model using Flask.